jeessunny/Stranger-things-website-/README.md

 # Stranger-things-website-
-A fan-created website dedicated to the television series "Stranger Things."
+A fan-created website dedicated to the television series Stranger Things.